 Wendy worked hard to get through the Mindset Mastery course and reaped the benefits of each experiment, but what stands out to me the most is how thoroughly she documented her journey.
 Keeping track of one’s challenges, attempts, setbacks, and breakthroughs is exactly what aids and inspires the next person to do the same.
 This is why I count Wendy as one of the most thoughtful, giving students I’ve ever met.

-As always, I had some questions.
+Back when she applied for graduation, I had some questions.

 Q. Did you face a Terror Barrier during the course?

 - When I finally got up the courage to call the builder who owned the lots I wanted to build on, to see if he would sell a house lot to us.

 - When I called the builder’s agent back after leaving a message which she hadn’t responded to.

 - When I asked for what I wanted in terms of price and terms to buy the lot.

 - When I set aside my anger at his counter offer and just explained to the agent what I was trying to do so we could have a candid conversation about how to counter to his counter offer.